Protocentral/healthypi-move-fw/README.md

 # HealthyPi Move Firmware

 This repository contains the firmware for the HealthyPi Move device.
 The firmware is based on the [Zephyr RTOS](https://www.zephyrproject.org/).
-This repo itself is laid out to be a Zephyr application, and can be built using the Zephyr SDK.
-For more information on setting up and compiling Zephyr applications, please refer to the [Zephyr documentation](https://docs.zephyrproject.org/latest/).

 HealthyPi Move is an open hardware device that lets you track all your vital signs to a high degree of accuracy.
 But it’s not just another smartwatch with a heart rate monitor.
 It is a complete vital signs monitoring and recording device on your wrist that can measure electrocardiogram (ECG), photoplethysmogram (PPG), SpO₂, blood pressure (finger-based), EDA/GSR, heart rate variability (HRV), respiration rate, and even body temperature.